DocsIntroduction

 registerAgent(signer)

-Deploys a new ReputationObject on-chain.
+Deploys a new ReputationObject onchain.
 Called once per agent identity.

 typescript